JPatel87/locks-of-lush/README.md

     * An error message will be displayed if the admin user inputs a price below £15, above £300 or greater than 3 digits before the decimal place (e.g £1000).
 This is because upon my research of hairdresser prices, it is unlikely that a service is going to be less than £15 or above £300 therefore it is likely that the admin had made a mistake.

 * Services accordion
-    * The services accordion was created using the accordion flush template supplied by [Bootstrap 5, accordion](https://getbootstrap.com/docs/5.0/components/accordion/).
+    * The services accordion was created using the accordion flush template supplied by [Bootstrap, accordion](https://getbootstrap.com/docs/5.0/components/accordion/).
     * The services accordion consists of three accordion items each holding information about three separate types of services offered by the salon.
     * The services in each accordion item are ordered in alphabetical order and the first letter of each service name is automatically capitalised even if the admin failed to enter it in this way.
 The benefit of this is to ensure the formatting of each service is consistent to keep the site looking professional.
     * The reason an accordion was selected as a means to convey service details is because it keeps the site looking minimalistic and adds elegance and a level of user interactivity.